Yobuligo/core.typescript/README.md

 function objectPool<T extends object>(capacity: number, creator: (index: number) => T): IObjectPool<T>
 ```

-The following example shows
+The following example shows how to

-1. how to initialize an object pool for a demo database connection
+1. initialize an object pool for a demo database connection
-2. acquire two db connections
+2. acquire two database connections
-3. release the first db connection to be reused
+3. release the first database connection to be reused

 ```
 class DBConnectionDemo {}